 A: I celebrate my culture by learning and going to museums.
 The United States’ education system is purposely choosing not to tell the truth about our history, so I make it a point to educate myself.
 I like to go out into my community and participate in Black and cultural festivals.
 I spend time with my elders, bonding by listening to their stories and experiences.
 I support Black businesses and contribute to my community as a resource, mother, sister, and friend.
 I bring other community members into spaces where they can thrive and feel appreciated and valued.
 I celebrate by trying to be the best version of my ancestors.

 I would like people to know that our culture and history did not start with slavery.
-We were thriving, wealthy communities before slavery.
+We were thriving, wealthy, civilized communities before slavery.
 We were educated and spiritual.
-We were mothers, fathers, warriors, friends, family members, queens, and kings.
+We were mothers, fathers, warriors, educators, doctors, scientists, inventors, and more.
 I want people to know that we didn’t lose any of that with slavery.
 We still have all those skills.
 We are an extremely passionate, open, welcoming, and loving community.
 We love our kids.
 We raise our kids to be strong, smart, and safe.
 At the heart of every Black community is the family and how much we value our families.
 We have traditions and spirituality that we cultivate in our families.

 I also want people to know about the connection that we keep with our past.
 We’re so connected to our ancestors.
 We passed down our history and culture through word of mouth – because we either couldn’t keep our traditions in practice, or we weren’t able to write them down.
 I want to share the fact that we have so much that we passed down, which we celebrate in our own unique ways.